avto-dev/amqp-rabbit-laravel-queue/README.md

 #### State storing

-Using this package you can store any valiables (except resources and callable entities) between job restarts (just use trait `WithJobStateTrait` in your job class).
+Using this package you can store any variables (except resources and callable entities) between job restarts (just use trait `WithJobStateTrait` in your job class).
 But you should remember - state is available only inside job `handle` method.

+#### Consumer custom tag prefix

+The prefix of the consumer queue tag can be specified with an additional argument in the `AvtoDev\AmqpRabbitLaravelQueue\Worker::__construct` method.

 ### :warning: Warning